 - When put in high-frequency energy, no wire should get burn

 - When put in low-frequency energy, no wire should get burn

-- The fan’s speed should not be effective in various cold and hot temperatures.
+- The fan’s speed should not be effective in cold and hot temperatures.

 You can write down the test case in the comment below.
-I appreciate it if you take up this Testing Challenge to get good test cases for a fan to our readers.
+I would appreciate it if you could take up this Testing Challenge to get good test cases for a fan to our readers.